Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): MAGMAR-Copulas

-is a MAGMAR$(1,1)$-Copula time series.
-The corresponding model is the MAGMAR$(1,1)$-Copula model.
-The copula $C_{\phi}$ is the AR-Copula, while $C_{\theta}$ is the MAG-Copula. $h_{\theta}^{-1}(w_t, w_{t-1})$ is the MAG-part. \end{definition} The $h$-functions associated to the AR and MAG-copula can be derived from the respective copulas using Eq.~\ref{hfunctions}.
-The family of the copulas (e.g. normal, t, gumbel, etc.) has to be chosen.
+The Rosenblatt functions in Eq.~\ref{Eq:MAGMAR_p_q} ought to be understood as a composition of $h$-functions (as given in Eq.~\ref{Rosenblatt}).
+The AR-Rosenblatt function, $R^1_{\phi_1, \hdots, \phi_p}$ is composed of $h$-functions $h_{\phi_1},\hdots,h_{\phi_p}$ while the MAG-Rosenblatt function is composed of $h$-functions $h_{\theta_1},\hdots,h_{\theta_q}$. \SPP{The AR-copula is a stationary D-vine copula, cf. Sect.~\ref{Subsection:Methods:Copula_Based_Time_Series} or \cite{mcneil2022time}.
+The MAG-copula has independent margins.
+This property is also imposed by \cite{joe2014dependence}.} The family of the copulas (e.g. normal, $t$, Gumbel, etc.) has to be chosen.
 Parameters $\phi$ and $\theta$ have to be set/estimated.
 We note that the MAG-part, that is used here, was also derived in \cite{mcneil2022time} as the 'causal representation' for the classical copula-based time series models.
-The new contribution is that we use this representation to construct the new MAGMAR-Copula model. \\ Before giving the relations to other models and deriving distributional properties, we proceed to discuss implications of the model equation and further explain the model.
-First, we note that $C_{\theta}$ is \textbf{not} the copula of $w_t$ and $w_{t-1}$.
+In \cite{joe2014dependence}, it is also given as the '\SPP{$q$}-dependent copula extension'.
+The new contribution is that we use this representation to construct the novel MAGMAR-Copula model.
+The reason for the adjustment, using a distribution function $\Psi$, is the following: The unconditional stationary distribution of a MAGMAR\SPP{$(p,q)$-copula} time series, $\{U_t\}$ is in general not uniform if $p,q>0$.
+The distribution that arises is a distribution on $(0,1)$, and it depends on the AR and MAG parameters $(\phi,\theta)$.
+The probability integral transformation using $\Psi$ then ensures that $\tilde{U}_t\sim U(0,1)$.
+Notice that we did not prove that the stationary distribution of the MAGMAR\SPP{-copula} time series actually exists yet. \SPP{The corresponding proposition} is given in Sect.~\ref{Subsection:MAGMAR:Distributional_Properties} for the MAGMAR$(1,1)$-copula model.
+This is the reason for introducing $\Psi$ as a distribution function on $(0,1)$ and not as the stationary distribution of the process in Def.~\ref{Def:MAGMARpq}.
+In applications, we estimate $\Psi$ with non-parametric methods in a complementary step.
+In the following, we mostly consider the unadjusted time series $\{U_t\}$, since the transformation does not affect most results.
+When appropriate, we also give the results for the adjusted time series. \\ Before giving the relations to other models and deriving distributional properties, we proceed to discuss implications of the model equation and further explain the model for the case where $p=q=1$. \SPP{In this case the updating equation is given as } First, we note that $C_{\theta}$ is \textbf{not} the copula of $w_t$ and $w_{t-1}$.
 The innovations $w_t$ and $w_{t-1}$ are independent and their copula is the independence copula, $F_{w_t,w_{t-1}} = \Pi$.
-The expression $h_{\theta}(w_t, w_{t-1})$ is to be understood as a function of two random variables $w_t$ and $w_{t-1}$, just as $\varepsilon_t - \theta \varepsilon_{t-1}$ in the classical ARMA model is a function of two random variables $\varepsilon_t$ and $\varepsilon_{t-1}$.
-Second, The copula $C_{\phi}$ is also \textbf{not} the copula of $U_t$ and $U_{t-1}$, however it is connected to the copula of the two random variables.
+The expression $h_{\theta}(w_t, w_{t-1})$ is to be understood as a function of $(q+1)$ random variables $w_t$ and $w_{t-1}$, just as $\varepsilon_t - \theta \varepsilon_{t-1}$ in the classical ARMA model is a function of two random variables $\varepsilon_t$ and $\varepsilon_{t-1}$.
+Second, the copula $C_{\phi}$ is also \textbf{not} the copula of $U_t$ and $U_{t-1}$, however it is connected to the copula of the two random variables.
 This is analogous to the classical ARMA(1,1) model, where the partial autocorrelation of $X_{t-1}$ and $X_t$ is not solely determined by the AR(1) parameter but also by the MA(1) parameter.
 (The influence of the MAG-Copula and the AR-Copula to the dependence of $U_t$ and $U_{t-1}$ becomes clear when we derive the joint conditional distribution of $U_t$ and $U_{t-1}$ given $\mathcal{F}_{t-2}$.)
 The expression $h_{\phi}(h_{\theta}^{-1}(w_t, w_{t-1}), U_{t-1})$ may also be understood as a function of random variables.
-To verify that the MAGMAR$(1,1)$ model equation actually yields the expected behavior to have no Markov restriction i.e. infinite autoregressive order, the model equation can be iterated.
+To verify that the MAGMAR$(1,1)$ model equation actually yields the expected behavior to have no Markov restriction i.e. \SPP{an implicit} infinite autoregressive order, the model equation can be iterated.
 To this aim, an explicit form for the innovations is necessary.
-It can be directly obtained from Eq. \ref{MAGMAR(1,1)} as
+It can be directly obtained from Eq. \ref{Eq:MAGMAR(1,1)} as